 |💡 Tripod or not, watch that horizon by panning the camera around first!
 Don’t just shoot blindly and return home with a slanted horizon.
 A horrible mistake to make.|

-So fix that aperture, shutter speed, and ISO at manual.
+So fix that mode dial to manual.
 If you are unsure about the settings, use the in-camera metering to help you.

 - Set the ISO to a comfortable level, probably about 100 to 400 in good lighting condition.

 - Switch to the aperture priority mode, I usually set mine between f/8 to f/11 for landscape.

 - Pan the camera around and note the shutter speed.

 - Average out the shutter speed, for example, the slowest is 1/100 sec, and the highest is 1/200 sec.
 The average should be about 1/160 sec.